guard/listen/README.md

 Note: `:ignore` regexp patterns are evaluated against relative paths.

-Note: Ignoring paths does not improve performance, except when Polling ([#274](https://github.com/guard/listen/issues/274))
+Note: Ignoring paths does not improve performance, except when Polling ([#274](https://github.com/guard/listen/issues/274)).

 ### Only

-Listen catches all files (less the ignored ones) by default.
+`Listen` watches all files (less the ignored ones) by default.
 If you want to only listen to a specific type of file (i.e., just `.rb` extension), you should use the `only` option/method.

 ``` ruby
 listener = Listen.to('dir/path/to/listen', only: /\.rb$/) { |modified, added, removed| # ... }